trottieralex/DHScalendR/README.md

   - Deal with CMC date format (back and forth)
   - Split Calendar into months columns
+  - Recoding of the calendar

 Next additions will include ways to:

-  - Recoding of the calendar
+  - Performe common operations
   - Measure of specified events (i.e. contraceptive failure or post-partum adoption)